Cho will trace olive oil back to the orchard with IBM blockchain

-Cho, one of the largest producers of olive oil in the southern Mediterranean, has teamed up with IBM on blockchain to trace its Terra Delyssa extra virgin olive oil and ensure good quality.
+Cho, one of the largest producers of olive oil in the southern Mediterranean, has teamed up with IBM on blockchain to trace its Terra Delyssa extra virgin olive oil and ensure its quality.

 The partners will track eight different quality assurance checkpoints, including the orchard where the olives were grown; the mill where the olives were crushed; and the facilities where the oil was filtered, bottled, distributed, and more.